ReubenMenezes/Tribute-Page/objective.md

 # Objective:

-Build a CodePen.io app that is functionally similar to this [this](https://codepen.io/freeCodeCamp/full/zNqgVx)
+Build a CodePen.io app that is functionally similar to [this](https://codepen.io/freeCodeCamp/full/zNqgVx)